Skip to content

 5.1 Common Cause Analysis

-• The Dataway service did not start normally after being deployed on the server.
+• The Dataway service deployed on the server is not running properly.

-• The Dataway service configuration file is incorrect, not configured with the correct listening and workspace token information.
+• The Dataway service configuration file is incorrect, not configured with the correct listening or workspace token information.

-• The Dataway service runtime configuration is incorrect, specifically check the Dataway logs for troubleshooting.
+• The Dataway service runtime configuration is wrong, which can be specifically identified by checking the dataway logs.

-• The server where Dataway is deployed cannot communicate with the kodo service.
-(Including not adding the correct df-kodo service resolution in hosts)
+• The server deploying Dataway cannot communicate with the kodo service.
+(Including the server not having added the correct resolution of the df-kodo service in hosts)

-• The kodo service is abnormal, specifically check the kodo service logs for confirmation.
+• The kodo service is abnormal, which can be confirmed by checking the kodo service logs.

-• The Guance application deployed is in an offline environment, and the physical nodes cannot access the internet.
-(Common scenario)
+• The deployed Guance application is in an offline environment, and the physical node network environment cannot go online.
+(More common)

 • Regional provider network anomaly.